amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

   ```bash
     ./restore-configuration-backup.sh sts-backup-20241024-1423.sty
   ```
-  Make sure to answer `yes` to confirm removing all data is ok.
+  Double check that you are in the suse-observability namespace and not anymore in the StackState namespace, only then answer `yes` to confirm removing all data is ok.
 4. Scale all deployments back up:
    ```bash
    ./scale-up.sh